-Over the past 130 years, more than 77,000 alumni have graduated from Woodbury, becoming trailblazers throughout Los Angeles, California, and the nation.
+For more than 130 years, tens of thousands of alumni have graduated from Woodbury University, becoming trailblazers throughout Los Angeles, California, and the nation.
 Here are a selection of profiles of some recent alumni.

 Woodbury University alumna Christine Lara graduated from the Bachelor of Architecture program (BArch) in 2003.
 She currently works as the director of infrastructure at Partners In Health in Liberia, a non-profit organization whose mission is to provide a preferential option for the poor in health care.
 She is co-responsible for projects in clinical and operations infrastructure and is currently designing a new hospital in the southeast region of Liberia.
 Previously, she worked on projects across Africa and Asia with Architecture for Humanity, MASS Design, and Build Change.

 Elizaveta Moskvicheva was born and raised in Vladivostok, Russia.
 At the age of 16, seeking a better education, she moved to Ontario, Canada where she received her high school diploma.
 Living away from her parents and close friends, she managed to quickly adapt to a new environment and become more independent.
 During her high school years, while involved with various charity organizations and community service activities, she discovered her interests in communication and public relations.
 After high school, she received an Ontario Scholarship to attend York University in Toronto, where she majored in Communication.
 However, Elizaveta did not see enough opportunity for her future career in Canada, and after two years at York she decided to move to California to earn her BA in Communication at Woodbury University.
 In May 2017 she begins her first internship in PR at Marked Showroom in Los Angeles, where she will finally apply her knowledge and experience to the industry.
 After graduation, she is planning to apply to Law School and continue her studies.